kelleyblackmore/ServerInspector/examples/README.md

 si run configs/comprehensive_test.yaml --output-format json --output-file my_results.json
 ```

-See the main documentation for more information on how to use ServerInspect.
+See the main documentation for more information on how to use serverinspector.